Configure player

 Other features, SDEF includes help for letting you provide backwards script compatibility.
 When you're rearranging your scripting, and it seems that nobody ever gets it right on the first try, you want to remove things, you want to rename things, but you don't want to break people's existing scripts gratuitously.

 That's kind of rude.
-So SDEF has a couple features like the hidden tag, which means if you have an element class or a command or something like that that you're deprecating because it's not, you know, you don't want it around anymore, it's just cruft, you know, you can leave that in there so that existing scripts keep running, but new users who open up your scripting dictionary and look at it won't ever know that those ever existed.
+So SDEF has a couple features, like the hidden tag, which means if you have an element class or a command or something like that, that you're deprecating because it's not, you know, you don't want it around anymore, it's just cruft.
+You know, you can leave that in there so that existing scripts keep running, but new users who open up your scripting dictionary and look at it won't ever know that those ever existed.
 They're hidden.
-And the synonym tag fixes similar problems when you're renaming things or, you know, getting the four character codes just right or something like that.
+So, and the synonym tag fixes similar problems when you're renaming things or, you know, getting the four character codes just right or something like that.

 So to be KVC compliant, the short, terse answer is you have to implement enough methods or whatever to make these two methods in NSObject work, value for key and set value for key.
-So the quick and easy way to do that is for each one of the keys, implement a method that has the exact same name as the key, so that when Cocoa Scripting calls or invokes value for key, value for key is smart enough to root around in your class's method list and find that key method and invoke it.
-If the property is mutable, is read-write, then you also implement a set-key method. and these are just as simple looking as they sound.
-For our radius property, where the KVC key is radius, there's a method named radius and there's a method named setRadius.
+So the quick and easy way to do that is for each one of the keys, implement a method that has the exact same name as the key so that when Cocoa Scripting calls or invokes value for key, value for key is smart enough to root around in your class's method list and find that key method and invoke it.
+If the property is mutable, is read right, then you also implement a set key method. and these are just as simple looking as they sound.
+For our radius property where the KVC key is radius, there's a method named radius and there's a method named setRadius.

 So the class, the actual source code, is pretty simple.
 Here is the accessors for the radius methods.
 And really, these aren't even actually necessary either.
 But if you get, things get a little complicated and you do have to start writing accessor methods, this is what they'll look like.